uwspstar/FullStack/AWS-Certification/Quiz-Practice/readme.md

 ### Creating an AMI after installing the applications allows you to start more EC2 instances directly from that AMI, hence bypassing the need to install the application (as it's already installed)

 # ELB & ASG
+### The reason being that AWS wants your load balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes